Clover vs. Square Rates: Pricing & Processing Fees Comparison in 2025

 • Square for Retail/Restaurants: Custom pricing that adds extra costs for more advanced management features.

 • Custom Hardware Costs: Square offers a free magstripe reader, but other hardware, such as the Square Register ($799) or the Square Terminal ($299), come at higher prices.
-Peripheral costs (e.g., receipt printers, cash drawers) can also add up.
+Peripheral costs (e.g., receipt printers and cash drawers) can also add up.

 • Dispute Fees: Square doesn’t charge for handling disputes directly, but if the dispute is lost, the associated chargeback could cost you both the transaction and a fee.